Homemade Gyro Meat

 Instructions

 • Preheat the oven to 165C/325F.
-Grease a square pan and set aside.
+Grease or line a square baking pan and set aside.

-• Shape the meat mix into two small or one large log and place them in the greased pan.
+• Shape the meat mixture into two small logs or one large log and place them in a greased or lined baking pan.

 • Bake the gyro for 35-40 minutes, or until the internal temperature registers at least 165F.